sp7t/project-athena/CONTRIBUTING.md

 - **Make**: A build automation tool.
   - To check if it's installed, run: `make --version`
-  - If not installed, you can usually install it via your system's package manager (e.g., `brew install make` on macOS, `sudo apt-get install make` on Debian/Ubuntu).
 - **uv**: A fast Python package installer and resolver.
   - To check if it's installed, run: `uv --version`
   - If not installed, follow the [official uv installation guide](https://github.com/astral-sh/uv#installation).